Alhuzsyam/movies/README.md

 if you use docker, just running the command below`

 `docker-compose up -d`
-it will be build the docker image
+it will be build the docker image and container

 the last step just run the spring boot with the command below